What is report stage?

-Report stage in the Chamber gives all Members of the Lords further opportunity to consider all amendments (proposals for change) to a Bill.
+Report stage gives all members of the Lords a further opportunity to examine and make amendments (changes) to a bill.

-Report stage usually starts 14 days after committee stage.
-It can be spread over several days (but usually fewer days than at committee stage).
+It usually starts 14 days after committee stage has concluded and can be spread over several days (but is generally shorter than committee stage).

 Before report stage takes place

 Before report stage begins, amendments are gathered together and placed in order, then published in the ‘marshalled list’.
 Updated lists are produced before the start of each day of committee stage.

 What happens at report stage?